 Peleset rank amongst the most important tribes of “sea peoples” as they decided to settle down.
 As a result, they entered the written history through the books of the Old Testament.
 Here, they are mentioned 286 times.
 It seems that their language was Indo-European, while their pottery style shows the Mediterranean influence.

 We now know only a few Philistine words, one of which is the name of Goliath, the giant.
 The etymology of this name is unknown, but in Slavic languages, it would mean “big, large”.
-A good example is a Serbian mountain Golija (Goliya) whose name means precisely this, although this is not the only such toponym in the Slavic world.
+A good example is the Serbian mountain Golija (Goliya) whose name means precisely this, although this is not the only such toponym in the Slavic world.

 Indeed, the Scythians were unusually tall compared to the people of the Mediterranean.
 An exceptionally tall Scythian could have easily been considered a giant.